Hill bomb: 2010s

 In 2010, Emerica released the skate video Stay Gold featuring a part by Brandon Westgate that contains a hill bomb down a drainage ditch.
 In 2011, Magenta skateboards released SF Hill Street Blues filmed by Yoan Taillandier which features many San Francisco hill bombs.
 In the 2011, Emerica released a video: Brandon Westgate: New Shoe, New Part which contains a number of hill bomb lines filmed in San Francisco.
 The GX1000 videos are known to contain gnarly hill bombing, including the 2017: Adrenaline Junkie and the 2018 Roll Up and El Camino.
 In the 2019 Supreme video CANDYLAND - dedicated to Pablo Ramirez and directed by William Strobeck - a number of hill bombs are featured, including ones by Sean Greene, Jeff Carlyle, Rowan Zorilla, Matt Finley, Sean Pablo, Andrew Torralvo, Taylor Nida, and Elissa Steamer.

 San Francisco

-Due to its hilly nature, San Francisco, California is known to be a particularly good city in which to bomb hills.
+Due to its hilly nature, San Francisco, California, is known to be a particularly good city in which to bomb hills.

 Dolores Park hill bomb

-In July in San Francisco, California, hundreds of skateboarders gather on Dolores Street across from Dolores park for an impromptu hill bombing event.
+In July in San Francisco, California, hundreds of skateboarders gather on Dolores Street across from Dolores Park for an impromptu hill bombing event.

-The event has become and annual tradition.
+The event has become an annual tradition.
 There have been some injuries and at least one death associated with the event.
 The city attempted to stop the event from happening by installing Botts dots in 2020.
-However, skaters returned anyway, in spite of those.
+However, skaters returned anyway in spite of those.